-The name 'Wakara' in Shoshoni means Hawk.
-Wakara would learn from an early age the necessary skills of hunting, horsemanship, and leadership.
+The name 'Wakara' in shoshonee means Hawk.
+Wakara would learn the necessary hunting skills, horsemanship, and leadership from the time he was a child.
 His people chose him as their Chief to carry on his family's long legacy of legendary leaders.
 He was one of seven sons of Moonch.
-Sanpitch, Wakara, Arapeen, Tabby, Ammon, Sowiette, and Grospeen were all brothers and Moonch was the son of Turunianchi.
+Sanpitch, Wakara, Arapeen, Tabby, Ammon, Sowiette, and Grospeen were all siblings, and Moonch was the son of Turunianchi.
+Moonch was also known to Mormon settlers as Old Elk and Big Elk.

-Wakara spoke Spanish and English, necessary to carry on with the tribes' enterprise trading in furs, horses, silver, jewelry, and tanned leather goods.
-They had long-established a trade route from the Columbia River to the Gulf of Mexico dating back to the mid-1700s.
+Wakara's ability to speak Spanish and English was not just a skill but a necessity for the tribes' enterprise of trading in furs, horses, silver, jewelry, and tanned leather goods.
+This practical skill allowed them to maintain their long-established trade route from the Columbia River to the Gulf of Mexico, dating back to the mid-1700s.

 When decisions were made that affected the Tribe, everyone had to be in mutual agreement before taking any action.
 It was the honorable way to live.
 Within the communities, each family took on particular roles; for example, medicine people, warriors, weavers, hunters, gatherers, etc., were the responsibility of individual families respectfully.
-Elders, the old and wise, had the most significant influence in the community because they earned their respect.
+The old and wise elders had the most significant influence in the community because they earned their feathers.
 They were the spokespersons, teachers, and keepers of wisdom.
-From childhood, Wakara his family groomed him to become a great leader.
-He understood he was responsible for his Tribe's security and well-being.
-He also was responsible for their cultural integrity.
+From childhood, Wakara's family meticulously groomed him to become a great leader, ensuring the continuity of the Tribe's values, a tradition that was deeply ingrained in the community.

 In several accounts, he has been described as over six feet in height, a large man.
 Peter Gottfredson described him as, "...one of the shrewdest of men.
 He was a natural man; read from natures books."